henettaja/multirepos-to-monorepo/README.md

 This Bash script automates the process of:
 - importing each repo into its own subfolder,
-- auto-creating the target GitHub repo when needed,
 - handling tag prefixing to avoid collisions,
 - doing robust default branch detection,
 - and cleaning up all temporary directories automatically to save disk space.